panzerama/Monkey.INF/ActOne/SceneTwo.md

+Changes made to this file ignoring the drop down menu options.
+They're kinda wild.
 SCENE II.
 A room of state in the castle.

     Enter KING CLAUDIUS, QUEEN GERTRUDE, HAMLET, POLONIUS, LAERTES, VOLTIMAND, CORNELIUS, Lords, and Attendants